 Lichens of Great Britain and Ireland

-The second edition of the Lichens of Great Britain and Ireland (LGBI2) was published by the British Lichen Society in 2009, and has been the primary reference for identification of British lichens for nearly ten years now.
+The second edition of the Lichens of Great Britain and Ireland (LGBI2) was published by the British Lichen Society in 2009, and has been the primary reference for identification of British lichens for over ten years now.
 Since then there have been substantial advances in our knowledge of their systematics and distribution.
 The British Lichen Society therefore resolved to work towards a new edition of this work (given the acronym LGBI3).
 In late 2017 an Editorial Board was convened to oversee this task, composed of Paul Cannon, Brian Coppins, Alan Orange, Mark Powell, Janet Simkin and Rebecca Yahr.
 André Aptroot and Neil Sanderson have also joined the editorial board.
 The Board met in November 2017 to plan a pilot phase of the project, to run until May 2018, and initial assessment suggests that the new edition will be ready for publication in around four years time.

 The new project is a major undertaking, and the Editorial Board hopes that as with the second edition, a broad range of lichenologists will contribute.
 This might include updating treatments in LGBI2 by the same authors, revisions of those chapters by others, or completely new accounts where major changes have taken place.
 A warm invitation is extended to anyone who may be interested in participating as authors or revisers in this project – in the first instance please contact Paul Cannon (email@example.com) who has agreed to oversee the project administration.